MockbaTheBorg/RunCPM/readme.md

 13: IFF - Interrupt Flip Flop
 14: IR - Interrupt (upper) / Refresh (lower) register
 ```
-The disk A.ZIP contains a script called LUAINFO.LUA, which replicates the functionality of INFO.Z80, which provides information about RunCPM.
+The disk A.ZIP contains a script called LUAINFO.LUA, with the same functionality of INFO.COM, which provides information about RunCPM.

-Caveat: Lua scripts must have a comment (--) on their last line, to prevent issues with the CP/M ^Z end-of-file character.
-The comment on the last line comments out the CP/M EOF (^Z) character and prevents Lua errors.
+Caveat: Lua scripts must have a comment (--) on their last line, to prevent issues with the CP/M ^Z end-of-file character when the scripts are created with CP/M text editors.
+The comment on the last line comments out the CP/M EOF (^Z) character and prevents Lua interpreter errors.

 ## Limitations

-The objective of RunCPM is **not** to emulate a Z80 CP/M computer perfectly, but to allow CP/M to be emulated as close as possible while keeping its files on the native (host) filesystem.<br>
+The objective of RunCPM is **not** to emulate a Z80 CP/M 2.2 computer perfectly, but to allow CP/M to be emulated as close as possible while keeping its files on the native (host) filesystem.<br>
 This will obviously prevent the accurate physical emulation of disk drives, so applications like **MOVCPM** and **STAT** will not be useful.<br>
-They are provided on disk A.ZIP just to maintain compatibility with DRI's official distribution.
+They are provided on disk A.ZIP just to maintain compatibility with DRI's official CP/M 2.2 distribution.

-Other CP/M flavors like CP/M 3 or CP/M Plus are not supported, as the emulated BDOS is specific for CP/M 2.2.
+Other CP/M flavors like CP/M 3 or CP/M Plus are not supported as of yet, as the emulated BDOS of RunCPM is specific for CP/M 2.2.

-The "video monitor" is assumed to be ANSI/VT100, as this is the standard for DOS/Windows/Linux distributions.
+The "video monitor" is assumed to be ANSI/VT100 emulation, as this is the standard for DOS/Windows/Linux distributions.
 So CP/M applications which are hardcoded for other terminals won't build their screens correctly.<br>
 When using a serial terminal emulator, make sure it sends either CR or LF when you press enter, not both (CR+LF), or else it will break the DIR listing on DR's CCP.
 This is standard CP/M 2.2 behavior.

 RunCPM does not support making files read-only or any other CP/M attributes.
 All the files will be visible and R/W all the time, so be careful.
-It supports making "disks" read-only though, but only during RunCPM's execution.
-The R/O attributes of the containing folder are not modified.
+It supports making "disks" read-only though, but only from RunCPM's perspective.
+The R/O attributes of the disk's containing folder are not modified.

 RunCPM suports the CON: device for interaction, and a very early support of AUX: and PRT: (printing to file only) devices has been implemented recently.